Cast a Line: How to Catch the Best Fishing Kayak

 They're quiet, economical and easy to launch.
 And most kayaks are fairly lightweight and easy to carry, so all you need is water access.
 My favorite marina even has a separate ramp for vessels like kayaks and jet skis.

 But even if you're an avid angler, you may be new to kayaking.
 And choosing the best fishing kayak for you depends on many factors.
-Read on to find out more about fishing kayaks.
+Read on to find out more about fishing kayaks, including our top-rated picks.

 Types of Fishing Kayaks